hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/action-handling.md

 ### Synchronous example

-Simply return after completing the synchronous operations, and the `ChnagesetWebform` component will fire the `saveSuccess` action if the operation runs successfully.
+Simply return after completing the synchronous operations, and the `ChnagesetWebform` component will fire the `submitSuccess` action if the operation runs successfully.

-If an error is encountered, the `saveFail` action will be fired.
+If an error is encountered, the `submitError` action will be fired.
 TODO test this.

 ```javascript
 submitAction(changesetData, changesetWebform) {